TectonicFury/Generic-C-DataStructures/README.md

 #include <stdio.h>
 #include "rbt.h" // for instantiating red-black trees

+/* less_int_ takes two arguments a and b and returns 1 if a is less than b and 0 otherwise; more_int_ takes a and b and returns 1 if a is greater than b and 0 otherwise.
+ This convention has to hold for comparison functions for keys of any type, primitive or not */

 // comparison functions must have an _ at the end of their names int less_int_(int a, int b) {
   if (a < b) return 1;